 Lower interest rates:

-- Reduce cost of borrowing
+- Reduce the cost of borrowing

 - Reduce mortgage interest payments increasing disposable income